-Writing in French, Italian or Spanish25%Foundation tier:1 hour 10 minsHigher tier:1 hour 20 mins
+Writing in French, Italian or Spanish 25%

+Foundation tier: 1 hour 10 mins Higher tier: 1 hour 20 mins

 Pupils are assessed on their ability to communicate effectively through writing in the target language for different purposes.
-Pupils are required to produce several extended responses (3 for Foundation, 2 for Higher) of varying lengths to express ideas and opinions in French, Italian or Spanish.
+Pupils will be required to produce several extended responses (3 for Foundation, 2 for Higher) of varying lengths to express ideas and opinions in French, Italian or Spanish.
 There will also be a translation from English into French, Italian or Spanish.

-Examination Board: Pearson Edexcel

-Head of Department: Ms S Montet
+Examination Board: Pearson Edexcel Head of Department: Ms S Montet